cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

        [[graph]]
            T00,T12 = "foo => bar"

-However, this feature is deprecated in favor of explicit intercycle triggers which expose the associated scheduling behaviour in the graph:
+However, this feature is deprecated in favour of explicit intercycle triggers which expose the associated scheduling behaviour in the graph:

 .. code-block:: cylc